SU-CompBio/lab-notebook-template/README.md

 Manage ideas, TODO, etc with issues and milestones.

 #### Thinking about the future
-Think about struturing the repo in a way, that final scripts, results, tables and plots necessary for a paper can be easily collected.
-Many journal now require the _source data_ for all figures, so it is best to prepare:
+Think about structuring the repo in a way, that final scripts, results, tables and plots necessary for a paper can be easily collected.
+Many journals now require the _source data_ for all figures, so it is best to prepare:

 1. a clearly organized and commented script processing the data